Under some circumstances, you can get your workers insurance payments in one lump sum if your employer and insurer agree.

 - You must have been assessed as having a permanent impairment that is 15 per cent or above

 - Compensation for that impairment has already been paid

 - You are entitled to ongoing weekly benefits, and they have not been stopped or reduced because you haven’t sought suitable employment

 - It’s been over two years since you first started to receive weekly payments, and have been getting benefits regularly or periodically the six months before the commutation

 - You’ve explored all possibilities of managing your injury sufficiently to return to work

 Once you, your insurer and employer have agreed, SIRA must certify that the commutation meets the requirements set out in section 87EA of the Workers Compensation Act (1987).

-After certification by SIRA, the commutation can be registered with the Workers Compensation Commission and then the lump sum can be paid.
+After certification by SIRA, the commutation can be registered with the Personal Injury Commission and then the lump sum can be paid.